-The 2013/2014 financial year is a huge year for SMSF trustees with a hefty batch of changes taking effect from 1 July 2013.
+The 2013/2014 financial year is a huge year for SMSF trustees with a hefty batch of changes that took effect from 1 July 2013, and some important changes taking effect from 1 July 2014.
 You also need to be aware that a raft of changes took effect from 1 July 2012 (2012/2013 year).

 As a SMSF trustee, you will need to ensure that your super fund complies with the new rules, and that you have systems in place to monitor whether all, or some, of the new rules apply to your SMSF.

 This article outlines the main changes to the SMSF rules including:

 - SMSF changes taking effect from 1 July 2014, or from royal assent